mavosy/mavosy/README.md

   <h3 align="center">I'm a hard-working dev from Sweden, mainly specializing in C#/.NET</h3>
 </div>

-* I'm currently devoloping BI software for the dental busimness with my collegues at Knowyn
+* I'm currently devoloping BI software for the dental business with my collegues at Knowyn

 * In my spare time I'm developing **tools to enable students in their learning**